openstack-archive/pylockfile/trunk/doc/lockfile.rst

 There is a :class:`_FileLock` base class which can be used as the foundation for other locking schemes.
 For example, if shared filesystems are not available, :class:`_FileLock` could be subclassed to provide locking via an SQL database.
-There are some limitations in the test cases which would have to be resolved (looking for particular files in the filesystem, for example).
+There is an example SQLiteFileLock class which uses an SQLite file database as the underlying lock mechanism.

 FileLock Objects
 ----------------